Figuring out my Crochet Braid Life

 Water wave varieties of hair grow frizzy.
-The clumps together and can even get matted if you don’t care for it.
+They clump together and can even get matted if you don’t care for it.
 Alternatively, I usually go to the twists or braids for my crochet braids because those styles do not need any care from me at all.
 That makes them ideal.

-- wet it during installation.
-I pull apart each ringlet and run water over it thorougly too.
+- Wet it during installation.
+I pull apart each ringlet and run water over it thoroughly, too.
 This removes a little of the shine and makes it feel more like natural hair.
-Somehow it frizzes less too.
+Somehow, it frizzes less, too.

 - I add a mousse to the wet ringlet before I separate it into about 3 smaller sections.

-- Use a spray bottle to wet the hair with water A LOT.
+- Use a spray bottle to wet the hair with water all the time.
 I do it daily and sometimes twice a day.
 If the hair feels wiry, I will put some cheap conditioner in the water bottle and shake it to combine the two.

 Protective Styling Rocks!

-Ironically, it also helps to have a little frizz with water wave.
+Ironically, it also helps to have a little frizz with water wave hair.

-Call me crazy, but my crochet braids look more natural the longer they are in – partly because I’m caring for them daily and secondly, because of a little frizz.
+Call me crazy, but my crochet braids look more natural the longer they are in – partly because I’m caring for them daily and partly because of a little frizz.